dokokitsune/dokokitsune/README.md

 ###

 <p align="left">I am from San Gabriel, California and I have recently graduated from California State University, Los Angeles with a Bachelor's of Science in Computer Science.
-I love CI/CD pipelines and infrastructure and making sure that they are efficient and reliable.<br><br>One of my current projects I love to work on is applying a high scalability and reliability workflow to my portfolio website.
-Currently I have it running on multiple pods in a Kubernetes cluster.
-Within the cluster, I utililized Flux CD to create a Gitops pipeline.
-On a git push, Github Actions will build a docker image, then upload it to GHCR.
-After it is uploaded, Flux CD detects that there is a newer version in GHCR than the pods deployed.
-Finally, Flux CD downloads the latest images and redeploys with newest images.<br><br>Currently I am looking for Cloud or Site Reliability Engineer Positions.</p>
+I love CI/CD pipelines, Kubernetes and infrastructure and making sure that they are efficient and reliable.<br><br>Currently, I host a 6 node Kubernetes cluster on my VM home server with Incus as my hypervisor.
+My cluster is managed by FluxCD, my favorite GitOps tool for the platform, and host various applications like Hashicorp Vault, Cilium as an CNI, and a CSI driver called Democratic CSI to utilize my TrueNAS instance as PVC storage.
+My first Kubernetes project was with K3s where I hosted my portfolio website and created a CI/CD pipeline where I synced deployments with its Github repository with Github Actions, GHCR and FluxCD.
+All my Kubernetes, CI/CD, and AWS knowledge is mostly self-taught and I am very passionate with all the projects I work one. <br><br>Currently I am looking for DevOps, Cloud, or Site Reliability Engineer Positions.</p>

 ###